 With the release of Microsoft SQL Server 2012, a new licensing model for licensing server software based on computing power was introduced.
-Successor version, SQL Server 2014, is licensed under this same model.
+Successor versions, SQL Server 2014 and 2016, are licensed under this same model.
 In this computing-power-based license model, the measure of computing power shifts from physical processors to cores.
 Core-based licensing provides a more precise measure of computing power and a more consistent licensing metric, regardless of whether solutions are deployed on physical servers on-premises, or in virtual or cloud environments.
-This also applies now to BizTalk Server 2013.
+This also applies to BizTalk Server 2013 and 2013 R2.